babashka/process/API.md

   while the process runs.
 Throws on non-zero exit codes.
 Kills all subprocesses on shutdown.
 Optional options map can be passed as the first argument, followed by multiple command line arguments.
 The first command line argument is automatically tokenized.
+Counter to what the name of this function may suggest, it does not start a new (bash, etc.) shell, it just shells out to a program.
+As such, it does not support bash syntax like `ls *.clj`.

   Examples: